Katikati: European settlement

-The land upon which the town was built was taken from local Māori after the New Zealand Wars and was given to the settlers by the Central Government.
+The land upon which the town was built was taken from local Māori after the New Zealand Wars; initially confiscated in 1864, but the area confiscated was reduced by the Tauranga Land Act 1867, and the area which is now Katikati was then bought from Māori by the Government. and was given to the settlers by the Central Government.
 The settlement was established by the Englishman George Vesey Stewart, who led two groups of mostly Irish settlers there aboard the ships Carisbrook Castle (1875) and Lady Jocelyn (1878).

 The settlement was formed from two distinct groups: "the settlers useful" (tenant farmers) and "the settlers ornamental" (those with wealth).
 The settlement managed to withstand early economic problems and developed into a healthy town, based around farming and agriculture.
 In the latter 19th century, the kauri gum digging trade became an important industry in the area.
 Katikati was one of the southernmost areas where the gum could be found, as it is close to the historical southern limit for where kauri trees could thrive.

 Marae

 There are two marae in the Katikati area.

 Te Rere a Tukahia Marae and its Tamawhariua meeting house are affiliated with the Ngāi Te Rangi hapū of Ngāi Tamawhariua.

 Tuapiro Marae and its Ngā Kurī a Wharei meeting house are affiliated with the Ngāti Ranginui hapū of Ngāti Te Wai.